MEET THE PLAYERS

 *For wedding or memorial service piano contact

-Carol Dumond read music in grade school from a guy with a portative organ who showed up at her school ever week or so.
-Sang in the girls’ choir at church.
+Carol Dumond read music in grade school from a guy with a portative organ who showed up at her school every week or so.
+She sang in the girls choir at church.
 In high school, she taught herself piano and accordion, and played trumpet and sax in the school band.
 Carol majored in music at USC, where her main instrument was voice.
 She sang in a number of choruses and did a lot of solo work in San Francisco, including clubs, cabarets, opera and stage musicals; she also got started arranging and composing music around 1986.
 As she got older and her high notes started going she took up viola.
 After moving to Portland in 2006, she tried a few orchestras, and joined WFSO in 2007.
 Around that time, she became a founding member of the Portland Recorder Society (she is still a member), and was also a founding member of the Recorder Orchestra of Oregon (but she had to give that up for reasons of time).
 This is the orchestra that Carol has kept, although she does play with Tualatin Valley and other groups from time to time.

 Other hobbies and interests_Spinning, knitting, movies